julian-londono/Capital_One_Optimization/README.md

 # Capital One AirBnb Optimization
+*Winning Submission for January 2018 Capital One Software Engineering Summit*

 Web app created for a Capital One Code Challenge based on AirBnb Data in San Francisco

 **To run locally:**